adriangb/di/docs/dependants.md

 1. Carrying extra data in the marker by making a class that accepts extra arguments in `__init__`.
 2. Providing a callable implementation that depends on user defined parameters.
-3. Hiding options like `scope` or `shared` from users where it does not make sense to change them.
+3. Hiding options like `scope` or `share` from users where it does not make sense to change them.

 An example of creating Security dependencies for a web framework is available in the the [Security docs].